jdittrich/userNeedResearchBook/text/allURBook.md

 Naturally, the three general aspects of activities, motivations and problems are just giving you a starting point for developing your questions.
-Use them to create questions suitable for you own research.
+Use them to create questions suitable for your own research.

 When you have started with gathering data you can further refine your questions.
 You will get new ideas or want to refine questions since you tried them